duct-framework/duct/README.md

 connections to other services and databases.
 It's highly recommended you avoid any global state, and even dynamic bindings are discouraged.

+Components are grouped into a **system**.
+In Duct, the system is created from one or more system definition files, written in [edn][].
+These files define the components in the system, the dependencies between components, and how they are configured.

 The routes of the application are divided into **endpoints**.
 These are functions that take a component map, and return a [Ring][] handler function.
 Duct therefore relies on closures and lexical scoping to